- Academic Advising

 Graduate Student Minimum GPA Requirement

 Graduate students must maintain a cumulative grade point average of 3.0 or higher for all coursework taken in pursuit of a master’s degree, initial teaching license, or endorsement.
 Graduate students are subject to dismissal if their cumulative GPA falls below 3.0.
 Students earning a grade of D or F in any course will not be able to count the course toward degree completion and must retake the course.
-Students earning a grade of C may be required to repeat the course depending on department requirements.
-All grades earned in graduate study will be included in the calculation of the cumulative grade point average.
-Graduate study does not permit grade forgiveness.
+Students earning a grades of B- or C may be required to repeat the course depending on department requirements.
+Additional information regarding grades, programmatic requirements, and eligibility for grade forgiveness can be found in policy:

 Students should meet with their instructors throughout the semester to discuss their academic progress.
-Prior to midterm, students will be notified via email of all regular session classes in which they are in jeopardy of receiving a failing grade.
-This is strictly an instructor obligation, and students will only be notified of those grades which instructors have provided.
-If a student has a question at any time regarding his/her standing in any course, the student should refer the question to the instructor or department chair directly.
+Students will receive monthly progress grade reports which will be based on current status in the course.
+Students should be aware that progress grades may change based on their attendance, class participation, assignment completion, and overall performance on graded work.
+If a student has a question at any time regarding his/her standing in any course, the student should refer the question to the instructor directly.

 Final grades will be available online as early as the Tuesday evening following the final week of courses.